Type your search below

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

-Some of our external third parties are based outside the European Economic Area (EEA), so their processing of your personal data will involve a transfer of data outside the EEA.
+Some of our external third parties are based outside the UK and European Economic Area (EEA), so their processing of your personal data will involve a transfer of data to non-EEA countries, which are not subject to the UK or EU General Data Protection Regulation.

-We aim not to, but whenever we do transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:
+We aim not to, but whenever we do transfer your personal data to non-EEA countries, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.